Fermium/hall-effect-handbook/Handbook/README.md

 > what is a repository? how do i open an issue?? i don't want this crap, just let me correct an equation!!!

 Email us at [support@fermiumlabs.com](mailto:support@fermiumlabs.com)

+If you want to contribute, fork the repository and then make a [pull request](https://help.github.com/articles/using-pull-requests/).

 ##How was it written?